Phonicmas/JolieBenchmark/README.md

 # JolieBenchmark

+To run this benchmark a few things are requires from the user(you).

-This benchmark requires the user to make a jolie program, that will be given to the benchmarker.
-The said program MUST INCLUDE a "run()()" operation which in itself must run the operation or program that the user wishes to be benchmarked.
+You must make a jolie program, containing an operaration "Run(undefined)(undefined)", which when run should run the method or program that needs to be benchmarked.
+If another program is being benchmarked, it should be running inside the same JVM as the jolie program itself.

+You may configure the config.json file to your liking, if nothing is done, default values are used.